 Your pastor should work harder than your lawyer!

 Trial Advocacy (i.e., Mock Trials) – After taking Basic Trial Advocacy, I was selected to participate in Advanced Trial Advocacy.
 Both classes are structured to prepare law students to become litigators, whether criminal or civil.
-Although the classes cover essentially the same tasks, the competition is increased substantially in the advance course.
+Although the classes cover essentially the same tasks, the competition is increased substantially in the advanced course.

 In both classes, students are required to deliver opening and closing statements, conduct direct and cross-examinations of witnesses, make objections, use exhibits, and put on both mini and full trials.
 At each stage, you are openly critiqued by the professor in front of the class.
 I don’t care who you are, criticism in front of your colleagues is tough.
 If that wasn’t enough, you have to watch videos of yourself and then provide a written critique.
 Throughout the process, you are praying that your co-counselor for the final trial is a competent, hard-working student so that you don’t have to carry the load of trial prep yourself.